Our point of contact

 Marketing your show

-We’re not expecting producers to spend money or invest copious time into marketing a shows, but spending some time posting about your show online, or printing flyers to pass out, or looking for other places to get events listed is a good idea.
+We’re not expecting producers to spend money or invest copious time into marketing a show, but spending some time posting about your show online, or printing flyers to pass out or looking for other places to get events listed is a good idea.
 The main thing is to be responsible for generating word of mouth.